M Squad: Music

-The theme music for the first season was composed by Stanley Wilson, who won the 1959 Grammy Award for the Best Soundtrack Album and Background Score from Motion Picture or Television.
+The theme music for the first season was composed by Stanley Wilson, who was nominated for the 1959 Grammy Award for the Best Soundtrack Album and Background Score from Motion Picture or Television.
 In the second and third seasons, the new theme was composed by Count Basie.

 A soundtrack album, Music from M Squad, with liner notes by Lee Marvin, was released by RCA Victor Records in 1959 during the last season of the show.

 Home media

-Timeless Media Group released M Squad: The Complete Series on DVD in the Region 1 on November 11, 2008.
+Timeless Media Group released M Squad: The Complete Series on DVD in Region 1 on November 11, 2008.
 This release has been discontinued and is out of print.

 On November 4, 2014, Timeless Media re-released the complete series on DVD in a new 16-disc special edition collection that contains an entire disc of bonus content.